 Ellie Hann, a kindergarten teacher who moved to Hong Kong from Bath in England, has been living on Lamma Island for five years.
 “I liked the idea of living on an island away from the hustle and bustle of Hong Kong,” she says.
 “It’s so green and tropical with plenty of wildlife, plus there’s lovely beaches nearby as well as great hikes.
 And there’s Lamma Rainbow Restaurant, which is second to none.”
 Among the array of restaurants are cosy cafes, some of which combine tea and food with enjoyment of the surrounding wildlife, such as teahouse and organic herb farm .

 Lamma is only one of 263 such outlying islands in Hong Kong, each with their own unique, relaxed way of life., the largest among them, is where the airport is located.
-However, it’s also full of hidden gems — from serene Shui Hau Wan in the south, where the beach is teeming with clams ready for the picking, to Tai O Fishing Village in the west, where houses are built on wooden stilts over the water and where locals create delicious street snacks such as barbecued oysters and ‘husband cake’, a savoury pastry filled with red bean, peanuts and sesame.
+However, it’s also full of hidden gems — from serene in the south to in the west, where houses are built on wooden stilts over the water and where locals create delicious street snacks such as barbecued oysters and ‘husband cake’, a savoury pastry filled with red bean, peanuts and sesame.